 To join this course you must:

-• Bring and wear your own protective footwear and practical clothing for all practical sessions and assessments.
+• Bring and wear your own protective footwear and PPE, clothing for any practical sessions and assessments.

 Safe Work Australia warns that confined space work can be tougher than normal tasks, requiring workers to be physically fit, free of issues like severe claustrophobia, and able to wear necessary PPE such as respirators.